Built for summit pushes and multi-day backcountry nights

-Black Diamond headlamp features: power, color, and versatile mounting
+Black Diamond headlamp features: power, control, versatility

 What to prioritize for alpine lighting

-Why these features matter in the mountains
+Why these features matter on real missions

 Black Diamond Storm 500-R Headlamp